Overview

 General requirements

-- As part of the application process, you are required to complete a 700-1000-word written exercise by choosing a television programme which you have recently seen and explaining why you found it innovative.
+- You are required to complete a 700-1000-word written exercise by choosing a film or television programme which you have recently seen and explaining why you found it innovative.

 -